SemBench: A Benchmark for Semantic Query Processing Engines: Conclusions and Outlook

 Several optimizations, currently not or not widely supported by SQPEs, seem useful to improve performance in our benchmark.
 For instance, fusing multiple semantic operators into one single LLM call offers potential for performance improvements in several scenarios (e.g., in Q10 and Q11 of the E-Commerce scenario).
 As our scenarios entail multiple queries on overlapping data subsets, some of them with equal or similar predicates, caching strategies would be useful to reduce processing overheads further.

-At this point, none of the evaluated systems supports all of our benchmark queries due to limitations either in terms of the supported operators or data modalities.
+At present, no evaluated system supports all benchmark queries due to limitations in supported operators or data modalities.
 On the other hand, our benchmark includes scenarios in which almost all evaluated systems support all queries.
 This gives developers of SQPEs the opportunity to start evaluating early-stage versions of their systems, supporting a limited set of features, on easier scenarios, while expanding the scope to more SemBench scenarios as new features are added.
 As SQPEs expand the range of supported semantic operators over the coming years (e.g., semantic aggregation), we plan to add more scenarios in future SemBench instantiations.

-\begin{acks} The idea of a benchmark for semantic query processing originated at the Dagstuhl Seminar 25182 on Challenges and Opportunities of Table Representation Learning.
-We thank the seminar organizers for bringing this group of people together. \end{acks}